web-platform-tests/wpt/docs/github-101.md

 That's it!
 If you're currently at a Test the Web Forward event, find an expert nearby and ask for a review.
-If you're doing this on your own (AWESOME!), your pull request will be go into a queue and will be reviewed soon.
+If you're doing this on your own (AWESOME!), your pull request will go into a queue and will be reviewed soon.

 ## Modify